 Course Name: Living Environment

+Course Number: 505

+Credits: 1

 Course Description: Living Environment is the study of living things and life processes, including growth, structure, reproduction, genetics, ecology, and evolution.
 This course is designed to provide students with a background in life sciences with which they will be able to: 1.
 Interpret more effectively the increasing amount of scientific information being disseminated by the mass media.
 2. Develop an increased awareness of the consequences that can result from the ways we interact with our environment.
-3. Consider career opportunities that are evolving as a result of accelerating technological advances.
+3. Consider career opportunities that are evolving because of accelerating technological advances.